MolQuantDynLab-Haverford/MolQuantDynLab-Haverford.github.io/README.md

 # qdrg-eaifr.github.io
-Website of the Quantum Dynamics Research Group at ICTP-EAIFR.
+Website of the (Molecular) Quantum Dynamics Lab at Haverford College.

 Accessible at: <a href="https://qdrg-eaifr.github.io">https://qdrg-eaifr.github.io</a>